 Aria is the only instrument that can automate the delivery of up to 10 different solutions to a flow cell.
 It’s the perfect compromise between manual pipetting and an all-in-one system dedicated to one specific application.
 Any protocol with multiple solution delivery can be automated, saving the scientist both time and reducing variability between experiments compared to procedures that do not include perfusion systems.
 Users can integrate their own microscope, specific chip type and solution sets using the Aria Automated sequential injection system.

 - Aria is straightforward and ready to use.
 No specific training is required, and no time is lost trouble shooting incidents or manually priming solutions before the experiment as is the case with home-made systems.

 - Compared to fully integrated systems that are bound to one chip type and a set of solutions for a given application, Aria offers flexibility.
-Aria can automate different applications in one lab as it is compatible with any chip and any type of reagent.
+Aria can automate different applications in one lab as it’s compatible with any chip and any type of reagent.
 Aria is transportable and can be easily moved between microscopes.

-“I got to test Aria injection system in my research project in a collaboration with Fluigent.
+“I got to test Aria automated sequential injection system in my research project in a collaboration with Fluigent.
 More precisely, Aria injection system helped me automatize the capture process and immunostaining of breast cancer cells under a very precise and controlled flow rate.
 The software interface is so user-friendly that I was being able to follow in real-time the progression of my experiment.
 The amazing part is that ARIA even calculated the total amount of time required for each step and helped me avoid the waiting time in front of my setup!
 It made my experiment go as smoothly as possible.”